What is an Urban Forest ?

 San Diego currently has an inventory of over 250,000 street trees.
 Working with the Community Forest Advisory Board, the Street Division encourages the planting of appropriate trees with the public right-of-way.
 We use creative and cost efficient ways to protect the sidewalks and other hardscapes in the City.

 City of San Diego residents can request a street tree be planted in the public right of way, at no cost, if they agree to water the tree to ensure its survival.
-These trees are planted by the Urban Corps of San Diego.
+Many of these trees are planted by the Urban Corps of San Diego.

 Tree Selection Guide